shinde09jaganntah-gif/Sales_Dashboard-/README.md

 This project features an interactive Power BI dashboard built to analyze the sales performance of SNS Industries.
 It enables dynamic exploration of data across states, customers, product categories, sub-categories, months, and payment modes.

 **The dashboard is designed for decision-makers to track key metrics such as:**
-Total Sales Amount
+1.Total Sales Amount
-Quantity Sold
+2.Quantity Sold
-Profit
+3.Profit
-Average Order Value (AOV)
+4.Average Order Value (AOV)

 It also provides visual analysis of:
-   Profit trends by month
+   * Profit trends by month
-   Sales distribution by state, customer name, and sub-category Quantity breakdown by product category and payment method
+   * Sales distribution by state, customer name, and sub-category
+   * Quantity breakdown by product category and payment method

 ⚙️ **Tools & Technologies**

 Power BI Desktop

 DAX (Data Analysis Expressions)

 Power Query

 Excel (Data Source)

 📌 **Key Features**